by Maisie Smith on January 7, 2016

-There I was, 27-years-old—wearing a tight white tank top, Carhartt work pants, sturdy Timberlands and a pair of RayBans—and deeply entrenched in the weirdest summer of my life as a stumpgrinder for a local tree service.
+There I was, 27 years old—wearing a tight white tank top, Carhartt work pants, sturdy Timberlands and a pair of RayBans—and deeply entrenched in the weirdest summer of my life as a stumpgrinder for a local tree removal service.
 If there was ever an award given for Most Baffling Hire, I would take the top honor.
 I’d never even mown a lawn at that point.
 It was a real headscratcher that this company would hire someone like me to operate a 1000-pound piece of machinery.

-Eventually, the mystery fell into place as they put me on the projects that involved grinding stumps in front yards located on busy streets.
+Eventually, the mystery fell into place as they put me on projects that involved grinding stumps in front yards located on busy streets.
 Usually during rush hour.

 This company was smart.
 Because A) when was the last time you witnessed a stumpgrinding machine in action? and B) when was the last time you saw a platinum blonde woman with cherry red lips behind the wheel of a stumpgrinder?